DAPotapov/PMA-bot/README.md

 ### What problem is the bot trying to solve?

 The idea for this bot came to me as I reflected on my experience in project management and observed how different teams handled various projects.
-One of the most common issues was that a project team member, deeply engrossed in their current task, often forgot to keep track of the project schedule—especially when managing multiple projects simultaneously.
-While the Project Manager (PM) could bring attention to certain timelines, in practice, the PM's focus was typically consumed by firefighting, addressing problems that arose constantly.
+One of the most common issues was that a project team member, deeply engrossed in their current task, often forgot to keep track of the project schedule — especially when managing multiple projects simultaneously.
+While the Project Manager (PM) could bring attention to certain timelines, in practice, the PM's focus was typically consumed by "firefighting", addressing problems that arose constantly.
 As a result, the task of schedule monitoring was delegated to one of the project team members, diverting their attention from their primary responsibilities.
 Alternatively, creating a separate position and hiring someone for schedule monitoring would incur additional costs, contributing to an overall increase in project expenses.
 There are numerous software and services designed to address this problem, offering features to monitor project status and send task reminders.
 However, introducing a new software solution to a team accustomed to various applications and services can be challenging.
 Project Managers (PMs) would need to compel team members to install a specific app or register with a particular service, incurring both financial and time resources.
 This bot is designed to address such challenges.
 It is well-suited for teams that are:

 - Organized for a specific project with a duration limited to its completion (e.g., teams consisting of freelancers, as organizations typically stick to a chosen software for the majority of their projects).